Midwest, Nice to Meet You

 We wanted to bring some contemporary design for social change into the equation so we could look at the past and talk about the present and visualize the future of design for social justice.
 Justin is THE artist in Nebraska that is designing social causes.

-– Stacy Asher, assistant professor of art graphic design at the University of Nebraska-Lincoln.
+– Stacy Asher, assistant professor at the University of Nebraska-Lincoln.

 Via Nebraska Appleseed: